 Now, onto the law in West Virginia, where the statute of limitations that will apply to almost all lawsuits arising from a vehicle accident can be found at West Virginia Code section 55-2-12.
 This law gives you two years to ask West Virginia's civil court system for a remedy for any kind of personal injury or property damage caused by someone else.

-So, that means any lawsuit over car accident injuries or damage to a vehicle or other property -- by any driver, passenger, motorcycle rider, bicyclist, pedestrian, or property owner affected by the crash -- will be subject to this two-year filing deadline, and the two-year "clock" starts running on the date of the accident.
+So, that means any lawsuit over car accident injuries or damage to a vehicle or other property—by any driver, passenger, motorcyclist, bicyclist, electric scooter rider, pedestrian, or property owner affected by the crash—will be subject to this two-year filing deadline, and the two-year "clock" starts running on the date of the accident.

 If anyone was killed as a result of the car accident, West Virginia Code section 55-7-6 also sets a two-year statute of limitations deadline for any wrongful death claim that might be brought by the deceased person's family.
 But it's important to keep in mind that for these kinds of claims, the two-year "clock" starts running on the date of the accident victim's death (as opposed to the date of the accident itself).